 - 5.1.
-A DPO will be appointed in order to: - Inform and advise the school and its employees about their obligations to comply with the GDPR and other data protection laws. - Monitor the school's compliance with the GDPR and other laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and organising provision of the required training to staff members. - 5.2.
-An existing employee of Durham DMAT will be appointed to the role of DPO provided that their duties are compatible with the duties of the DPO and do not lead to a conflict of interests.
+A DPO will be appointed in order to: - Inform and advise the school and its employees about their obligations to comply with the UK GDPR and other data protection laws. - Monitor the school's compliance with the UK GDPR and other laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and organising provision of the required training to staff members. - 5.2.
+An existing employee of DNDLT will be appointed to the role of DPO provided that their duties are compatible with the duties of the DPO and do not lead to a conflict of interests.
+The current DPO is Liane Atkin (Chief Operating Officer), liane.atkin@drmnewcanglican.org.
 Each school will have an individual who is responsible for data protection within the school (nominated person). - 5.3.
 The individual appointed as DPO will have professional experience and knowledge of data protection law. - 5.4.
 The DPO will report to the CEO.
 The nominated person will report to the highest level of management at the school, which is the Headteacher. - 5.5.
 The DPO will operate independently and will not be dismissed or penalised for performing their task.